This classic question is one that often has candidates on the back foot. But is has no right to if they have prepared properly.

 - I’ll be working predominantly with financial software; the job description says I don’t need any prior knowledge of this but it might help if I learn a few finance basics before the interview and show that I’m keen to learn more.

 If you’re applying for a rotational technology graduate scheme, ensure you understand all the placements you are likely to complete, not just the one that most interests you.

 Before you apply – think where the job could take you

 Recruiters want to receive the impression that you have genuine motivations for doing the job, such as to face challenges you will enjoy or to help towards a long-term career goal.
 Think about what you could get out of the job, apart from a salary and getting something on your CV.
 Will there be the chance to innovate and offer your own ideas?
 What types of opportunities could it lead to?
 Your suitability for the job goes beyond ticking the boxes on the job description to showing that you will be a keen, proactive employee.

 Word counts are typically tight.
 Focus on giving evidence that you have the skills and qualities needed for the job, prioritising those specifically mentioned on the job description.
 Cover soft skills as well as technical ones.
-Also include a short comment on your ‘big picture’ suitability for the job, emphasising your motivations or career goals.
+Also include a short comment on your ‘big picture’ suitability for the job (see above), emphasising your motivations or career goals.